Elia Suleiman: Feature films

 The third film in his trilogy is called The Time That Remains, which competed in the 2009 Cannes Film Festival.
 Suleiman won the Black Pearl prize for best Middle Eastern narrative film at the Middle Eastern Film Festival in Abu Dhabi on 17 October 2009.
 The film won the Critics' Prize from the Argentinean Film Critics Association at Mar del Plata International Film Festival.

-His latest film, It Must Be Heaven, competed in the 2019 Cannes Film Festival and had its North American premiere at the 2019 Toronto International Film Festival.
+His film, It Must Be Heaven, competed in the 2019 Cannes Film Festival and had its North American premiere at the 2019 Toronto International Film Festival.

 Other film work

 In his 1998 film, The Arab Dream ("Al Hilm Al-Arabi") Suleiman autobiographically explores issues of identity, expressing that: "I don't have a homeland to say I live in exile...
 I live in postmortem... daily life, daily death."
 Suleiman also produced a short film in 1997, entitled War and Peace in Vesoul.

 In 2000, Suleiman released the 15-minute short film "Cyber Palestine" which follows a modern-day Mary and Joseph as they attempt to cross from Gaza into Bethlehem.
 Suleiman was part of the nine person jury for the 2006 Cannes Film Festival.